Anirban166/GRE-words/README.md

 - Occuring at irregular intervals of time: Sporadical
 - Occuring everyday: Quotidian, Commonplace (ordinary)
 - Lasting for an unknown period of time: Indefinite
-- Knowledge of events before time: Prescience, Foresight, Clairvoyance
+- Knowledge of events before time: Prescience, Presentiment, Foresight, Clairvoyance

 5) Word flow:
 - Extant: In existence